konvoulgaris/unipi-notify/README.md

 sudo docker-compose up
 ```

-That's it!
-You can also modify `notify.json` but that is not recommended.
+And... that's it!

 ## Testing
-This has only been tested on Ubuntu 20.04 LTS.
+While this was only tested on an Ubuntu 20.04 LTS system, this should run on all platform thanks to Docker.

+## Credits
-## Thanks
+### Thanks
 Special thanks to [Nikos Sklavounos](https://github.com/NickSklA) for creating the API.

 ### Disclaimer
 This service is neither affiliated nor endosered in any way by the University of Piraeus.
-This was created solely of convience
+This was created solely for convience purposes.